Blog Product ManagementWhat Is Lean Product Management? A Beginner's Guide

 This could involve:

-• Modifying existing features: Improve usability, address pain points, or enhance the value proposition of existing features.
+- Modifying existing features: Improve usability, address pain points, or enhance the value proposition of existing features.

-• Bug fixes: Resolve bug reports and usability problems that hinder user experience.
+- Bug fixes: Resolve bug reports and usability problems that hinder user experience.

-Again, not all feedback is worth implementing.
-You'll also need to prioritize during the iteration stage, and Featurebase can help with that, too.
 We offer tools like feature voting, revenue sorting, and comment discussions to identify the most promising features quickly.
 This way, you can focus on the features most users want or those that promise the best revenue.

-Don’t hesitate to pivot when necessary.
+Don’t hesitate to pivot when necessary to meet your business goals.

 Sometimes, even after iteration, the core concept might not resonate with your target audience.
 In such cases, be prepared to pivot—a strategic change in direction based on new information.
-The learnings from your MVP can inform the development of a completely new product or a significant shift in your roadmap.
+The learnings from your MVP can inform the software development of a completely new product or a significant shift in your roadmap.

 6. Continuous improvement